Welcome to our delete guide for the 2008-2010 Ford 6.4L Powerstroke.

 Best Delete Tuner for the 6.4L

-Hands down the best option for a 6.4 programmer, the Spartan Phalanx II has tunes designed specifically for the 6.4L Powerstroke, ranging from a mild 40HP increase, all the way up to 350HP, for trucks with really built powertrains.
+Hands down the best option for a 6.4 programmer, this preloaded SCT handheld has tunes designed specifically for the 6.4L Powerstroke, ranging from a mild +40HP increase, all the way up to +250HP, for trucks with really built powertrains.
 There are also towing mode tunes that help greatly when you are trying to have the power and efficiency for pulling heavy loads.

-The Spartan tuners are flexible and highly customizable, but the most important feature; with the Phalanx II you have all the preloaded tunes that retain emissions, and the ones that allow you to delete the EGR and DPF individually or both together.
+The SCT tuners are flexible and highly customizable, but the most important feature; with it you have all the preloaded tunes that retain emissions, and the ones that allow you to delete the EGR and DPF individually or both together.

 Cheapest Delete Tuner for the 6.4L